 All the ways to play

 For just a little bit more cash, you can get yourself a significantly superior turntable.
-In fact, we’ve assembled a list of our favorite turntables right here, many of them in the $200 – $300 range, and outfitted with excellent cartridges right out of the box.
+In fact, we’ve assembled a list of our favorite turntables right here, some of them in the $200 – $300 range, and outfitted with excellent cartridges right out of the box.

 If you don’t have an amp already, two options we’re particularly fond of are the PS Audio Sprout and the NAD D 3020.
 Not only are both of these amps compact and handsome, they also sound spectacular and have Bluetooth built in, bridging the gap between the digital and analog music ages.
-Both also have excellent headphone amplifiers built in.
+Both also have excellent headphone amplifiers packed in.
 With either one of these compact amplifiers, you could build a decor-friendly system that looks as good as it sounds.
-Note: While the PS Audio Sprout has a dedicated phono input with phone pre-amp stage for use with any turntable, the NAD D 3020 will require the use of a turntable with a built-in phono pre, or the addition of the fine NAD PP 2e.
+Note: While the PS Audio Sprout has a dedicated phono input with phone pre-amp stage for use with any turntable, the NAD D 3020 will require the use of a turntable with a built-in phono pre, or the addition of the impressive NAD PP 2e.